StefanoEpicoder/StefanoEpicoder/README.md

-<h1 align="center">Hi 👋, Stefano D'Antoni</h1>
+<h1 align="center">Hi 👋, I'm Stefano D'Antoni</h1>
-<h3 align="center">A Junior Full-Stack Developer from Italy</h3>
+<h3 align="center">A Passionate Junior Full-Stack Developer from Italy</h3>
-<p>I studied at Epicode School, in which I obtained the certifications to practice the profession of Full-Stack Developer.
-Through this Bootcamp, I created real projects to immerse myself in the best possible way in this new reality!
-Thanks to my previous work experience, I acquired excellent customer management skills, being available and authoritative at the same time.</p>
+<p>I graduated from Epicode School, where I earned certifications to practice as a Full-Stack Developer.
+Through this intensive Bootcamp, I've worked on real projects to dive deep into the world of development!
+My previous work experiences have endowed me with excellent customer management skills, balancing approachability with authority.</p>

-- I've completed the Full-Stack course at **Epicode School**
+- I've completed the Full-Stack course at **Epicode School**.

-- 🌱 I’m currently improving my skills **DOTNET**
+- 🌱 I’m currently honing my skills in **.NET**.

-- e-Mail: **dantoni.stefano@libero.it**
+- 📧 Email: **dantoni.stefano@libero.it**

-- ⚡ Fun fact **I like working in a group and listening to other people's advice.**
+- ⚡ Fun fact: **I thrive in collaborative environments and value the insights of my peers.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">